tbrowder/PDF-Document/README.md

 This module will be updated with more items as the user modules are updated and published.

-NOTE: The asterisk (`*`) indicates the module has been published.
+NOTE: The asterisk (`*`) indicates the module has been published, albeit of minimal use.
 Two asterisks means the published module is not even minimally useful, but it is exposed to issues or feature requests from interested parties.

 REFERENCES
 ==========